 Again, I prefer to use a star rating system, but the reject method is also popular.

-B: Add to quick collection
+B: Add to quick collection or target collection

 Grid view in Library mode – you can see the star ratings of the photos in the film strip.

 0 – 5: Star rating photos from 0 to 5

 Star rating images in Lightroom is a great way to quickly see which are your favorites.
 As I’ve already mentioned it’s also a great way to work through a shoot selecting your keepers.

 With my system keepers get 3 stars and anything below that is deleted.